AdobeDocs/experience-manager-65.en/help/assets/assets-finder-editor.md

 ![screen_shot_2012-04-23at25031pm](assets/screen_shot_2012-04-23at25031pm.png)

 Double-click the Tags component to open the tags dialog where you can change the title from Tags, if desired, and where you can select the allocated namespaces.
-To make this field editable, clear the **Hide Edit** **button** check box.
+To make this field editable, clear the **[!UICONTROL Hide Edit]** check box.
 By default, tags are editable.

 ![screen_shot_2012-04-23at24731pm](assets/screen_shot_2012-04-23at24731pm.png)